Introduction

 The disadvantages of the V-Model method are as follows:

-- Once an application is in the testing stage, it is difficult to go back and change a functionality.
+• Once an application is in the testing stage, it is difficult to go back and change functionality.

 Big Bang Model

-The Big Bang model is an Software Development Life Cycle model in which we do not adhere to any particular procedure.
+The Big Bang model is a Software Development Life Cycle model in which we do not adhere to any particular procedure.

 The process of developing software simply begins with the necessary resources as the input, and the finished product—which may or may not meet client requirements—is the result.

-There is relatively little planning need for the Big Bang Model, which does not follow a method or procedure.
-Even the buyer is unsure of his actual needs, therefore the criteria are quickly and superficially implemented.
+There is relatively little planning needed for the Big Bang Model, which does not follow a method or procedure.
+Even if the buyer is unsure of his actual needs, therefore the criteria are quickly and superficially implemented.

 Typically, this strategy is used for short projects with little development teams.